cpske/ISP/index.md

 Web Apps and Frameworks
 </td>
 <td markdown="span">
-Short intro to how a web server and web app typically handle requests and responses.
+Intro to how a web server and web app typically handle requests and responses.
 This helps make sense of the various components of a [web framework](web/web-frameworks).
 [WSGI](web/wsgi-servers) standard for connecting Python web apps to web app servers.
 </td>
 </tr>